ipc-lab/NDIC/README.md

 resize: [128, 256]
 ```

 `dataset_name` is the name of the dataset which will be used in the model.
-In case of using KITTI `dataset_path` shows the path to `data_paths` directory that contains every image and its pair path, and for Cityscape it is the path to the directory that contains `leftImg8bit` and `rightImg8bit` folders.
+In case of using KITTI, `dataset_path` shows the path to `data_paths` directory that contains every image and its pair path, and for Cityscape it is the path to the directory that contains `leftImg8bit` and `rightImg8bit` folders.
 The `resize` value selects the width, and the height dimensions that each image will be resized to.

 - Model:
 ```yaml